1965

 The above changes started driving even more substantial differences in the wiring between USA and Euro models.

-Early 1969 cars for the USA still had different turn signal switches than Euro cars and a separate turn signal flasher unit.
+Early 1969 cars for the USA still had different turn signal switches than Euro cars, still with a separate turn signal flasher unit.
 However by 1969, the flasher was no longer made by Klaxon.
 Instead the unit was made by Scintex (P/N DX 575 100).

 Early 1969 USA DS21 dashboard with Jaeger Rocker switches.
 This particular car has Coolaire A/C